List of Seattle Kraken broadcasters

 John Forslund has been the Kraken's play-by-play announcer for all three of their seasons.

 The Seattle Kraken are a professional ice hockey team based in Seattle.
 The Kraken compete in the National Hockey League (NHL) as a member of the Pacific Division and began play during the league's 2021–22 season.
 Throughout their history, Kraken games have been televised primarily on Root Sports Northwest and radio broadcast primarily on KJR-FM.

 Former Hartford Whalers and Carolina Hurricanes broadcaster John Forslund serves as the team's television play-by-play announcer.
 J. T. Brown is the Kraken's primary television color analyst.
 In August 2022, the team hired Eddie Olczyk to be a television analyst alongside Forslund and Brown.
 Olczyk maintained his job at TNT as the lead color commentator and called the Kraken's games as his schedule allowed.
+In July 2026, Eddie Olczyk announced he would be leaving to focus on his family as well as his main position at TNT.
 Piper Shaw has served as the ice level reporter for all three of their seasons.

 Alison Lukan is a studio analyst for Root Sports Northwest who filled in for Brown for a few games during the 2021–22 season and did the same for Olczyk.
 Nick Olczyk joined her as a TV, radio, and mobile app contributor for the 2022–23 season.

 Everett Fitzhugh serves as the team's primary radio play-by-play announcer.
 He is the first Black full-time play-by-play announcer in NHL history.
 Former NHL player and Vancouver Canucks broadcaster Dave Tomlinson served as Fitzhugh's color analyst for the Kraken's first two seasons, before resigning in August 2023 to take a new broadcasting job in Canada.
 The Kraken then hired former Seattle Thunderbirds forward and Everett Silvertips commentator Al Kinisky to replace him.
 Mike Benton is the studio host for all radio broadcasts, serving pre-game, intermission, and post-game coverage.
 In 2021, Fitzhugh tested positive for COVID-19 prior to the Kraken's first-ever regular season road trip; on radio broadcasts, John Forslund and veteran KJR broadcaster Ian Furness filled in on play-by-play duties.
 The telecast for the Kraken's February 17, 2022, game against the Winnipeg Jets had Fitzhugh on play-by-play and Brown on color commentary, comprising the first all-Black broadcast booth in NHL history.

 Kraken games were televised regionally on Root Sports Northwest for the team's first three seasons.
 On April 25, 2024, the Kraken signed a deal with Tegna, owners of Seattle NBC affiliate KING-TV and independent KONG, to air their games throughout their territory, with streaming handled by Prime Video.
 For radio, Kraken games are broadcast on KJR-FM 93.3 and KJR 950 AM, the flagship stations of the Kraken Audio Network.
 During a schedule conflict, some games may be heard on 96.5 KJAQ.